AdobeDocs/experience-manager-64.en/help/assets/carousel-banners.md

 1. To edit the Carousel Set, do any of the following:

-    * To add a slide, click the Add Slide icon** **then navigate to the asset you want to add to that slide and tap or click the checkmark.
+    * To add a slide, tap the **Add Slide** icon then navigate to the asset you want to add to that slide and tap or click the checkmark.
     * To reorder slides, drag an slide to a new location (select the reorder icon to move items).
     * To add a hotspot or image map, click the hotspot or image map icons and see [adding hotspots and image maps](#adding-hotspots-or-image-maps-to-an-image-banner).
     * To edit the appearance or behavior of the carousel set, tap the **Appearance** tab or **Behavior** tab, then set the options you want.

     * To edit hotspots or image maps, on the appropriate slide, select a hotspot or image map and make changes as necessary under the **Actions** tab.
     * To delete an slide, select it, then tap **Delete Slide** on the toolbar.
-    * To apply a preset, near the upper-right corner of the page, tap the preset drop-down list**,** then select a viewer preset.
+    * To apply a preset, near the upper-right corner of the page, tap the preset drop-down list, then select a viewer preset.

     * To delete an entire Carousel Set, navigate to the Carousel Set, select it, then tap **Delete**.